mozilla/addons-server/docs/api/topics/apps.rst

     :param required_features: a list of device features required by this application.
     :type required_features: list|null
+    :param optional upsold: The path to the free app resource that this premium app is an upsell for.
     :param user: an object representing information specific to this user for the app.
 If the user is anonymous this object will not be present.